FR

 Red Griotte

 Red Griotte marble is one of the most famous marbles from the French Pyrenees.
 The main quarries are in the region of Felines-Minervois and Caunes-Minervois to the north-east of Carcassonne.
-Started by Claude-Felix Tarle, they have been widely exploited since the seventeenth century, thanks to the decree of Louis XIV in 1692, in which they became "royal quarries".
+Opened by Claude-Felix Tarle, they have been widely exploited since the seventeenth century, thanks to the decree of Louis XIV in 1692, in which they became "royal quarries".
 Red Griotte was used in addition to other marbles for the decoration of palaces and churches built by Louis XIV, such as the Palace of Versailles.
 In the eighteenth century, Red Griotte marble was sold under the inappropriate name of "Griotte from Italy."

-Red Griotte marble was also extracted in other locations such as Sost near Mauleon-Barousse, the quarry of Coumiac in Cessenon-sur-Orb and in Spain near Lezo and Renteria.
+Red Griotte marble was also extracted from other locations such as Sost near Mauleon-Barousse, the quarry of Coumiac in Cessenon-sur-Orb and in Spain near Lezo and Renteria.
 This marble has been widely exported, particularly to the United States.